 a.
 Unduplicated Number of Participants.
 The following table specifies the maximum number of unduplicated participants who are served in each year that the waiver is in effect.
-The State will submit a waiver amendment to CMS to modify the number of participants specified for any year(s), including when a modification is necessary due to legislative appropriation or another reason.
-The number of unduplicated participants specified in this table is basis for the cost-neutrality calculations in Appendix J:
+The state will submit a waiver amendment to CMS to modify the number of participants specified for any year(s), including when a modification is necessary due to legislative appropriation or another reason.
+The number of unduplicated participants specified in this table is basis for the costneutrality calculations in Appendix J:

-Table: B-3-a
+Table R-3-9

 Waiver Year Unduplicated Number of Participants

 Year 1 5500

-Year 2 6000
+Year 2 5575

-Year 3 6500
+Year 3 5650

-Year 4 7000
+Year 4 5725

-Year 5 7500
+Year 5 5800

-- b.
+b.
 Limitation on the Number of Participants Served at Any Point in Time.
-Consistent with the unduplicated number of participants specified in Item B-3-a, the State may limit to a lesser number the number of participants who will be served at any point in time during a waiver year.
-Indicate whether the State limits the number of participants in this way: (select one): - In the state does not limit the number of participants that it serves at any point in time during a waiver year. - The State limits the number of participants that it serves at any point in time during a waiver year.
+Consistent with the unduplicated number of participants specified in Item B-3-a, the state may limit to a lesser number the number of participants who will be served at any point in time during a waiver year.
+Indicate whether the state limits the number of participants in this way: (select one)

+The state does not limit the number of participants that it serves at any point in time during a waiver year.

+The state limits the number of participants that it serves at any point in time during a waiver year.